 Gearset will attempt to deploy as many records as possible, regardless of errors.
 Any records that fail will be skipped.

-With this option, you will see the deployment completed banner if Gearset is able to complete the planned deployment steps, regardless of how many records are deployed.
+With this option, you will see a deployment completed banner if Gearset is able to complete the planned deployment steps, regardless of how many records are deployed.

 Stop deploying remaining records